CMS-Enterprise/cms-ars-5.0-k8s-cluster-stig-overlay/README.md

 InSpec profile to validate the secure configuration of Kubernetes cluster against [DISA's](https://public.cyber.mil/stigs/) Kubernetes Secure Technical Implementation Guide (STIG) Version 1 Release 1 tailored for CMS ARS 5.0.

+The Kubernetes STIG includes security requirements for both the Kubernetes cluster itself and the nodes that comprise it.
+This profile includes the checks for the cluster portion.
+It is intended  to be used in conjunction with the <b>[Kubernetes Node]([https://github.com/](https://github.com/mitre/cms-ars-5.0-k8s-node-stig-overlay))</b> profile that performs automated compliance checks of the Kubernetes nodes.

 ## Getting Started
 ### InSpec (CINC-auditor) setup
 For maximum flexibility/accessibility, we’re moving to “cinc-auditor”, the open-source packaged binary version of Chef InSpec, compiled by the CINC (CINC Is Not Chef) project in coordination with Chef using Chef’s always-open-source InSpec source code.
 For more information: https://cinc.sh/